 Overall, there are 50 devices and effects in total.
 We have the Polysynth, an FM Synth, and even a little drawbar organ, among other things.
 Personally, I really like our drum synths, which are modeled after old analog drum machines.

-For many music-makers, the defining factor will be how to differentiate Bitwig Studio from Ableton Live.
-It very quickly drew comparisons to Live when it was first announced.
-Do you think the public will be able to see past those comparisons, and discover what makes the programs different?
+– Bitwig Studio very quickly drew comparisons to Ableton Live when it was first announced.
+Do you think the public will be able to see past those comparisons to discover what makes the programs different?

 People will definitely feel the difference between Bitwig and Ableton when they use it.
-When people had only seen the screenshots, they thought it was some kind of copy of Ableton Live.
-But at the same time, if you look at screenshoots of Cubase, Logic, Cakewalk, Pro Tools, or any sequencer that has been made within the last 20 years, they all look similar in a screenshot, due to the linear workflow.
-I think it would be wrong to leave out the non-linear workflow that Ableton pioneered.
-Ableton Live has been out for 15 years, and I’m a frankly bit surprised that no other company has done things like that as well.
-To be fair, some people tried but they didn’t get it right.
+People thought it was a copy of Ableton Live after seeing only screenshots, but if you look Cubase, Logic, Cakewalk or any sequencer made in the last twenty years, they all look similar in a screenshot due to the linear workflow.
+In terms of the Live comparisons, I think it would be a mistake for us to leave out the non-linear workflow that Ableton pioneered.
+Ableton Live has been out for fifteen years, and I’m a frankly bit surprised that no other company has successfully done things like that as well.
+Some people tried to, but unfortunately they didn’t get it right.

-I don’t think you’ll mistake it for an Ableton-clone when you use it, because the difference lies in the workflow.
-You can make any piece of music in any program, since they have more or less the same features.
+I also don’t think people will mistake it for an Ableton clone because the differences lies in the workflow.
+You can make any piece of music in any program since they more or less have the same features.
 The problem is that many DAWs are missing an intuitive factor that lets you have fun with it and work quickly.
-Back in the MPC days, you just threw in your samples and jammed with the machine.
-That’s missing form today’s sequencer programs.
-It’s like using an Office package today, where you have to know what you want to do when you open it, instead of getting inspired by the tools.
-So we tried to take some of Ableton’s concepts, and mix them with our ideas, and aimed to do things better.
+Back in the MPC days, you just threw in your samples and jammed with the machine – that’s missing form today’s sequencer programs.
+Using a modern DAW can feel like using a Microsoft Office package where you have to know what you want to do before you open it instead of getting inspired by the tools.
+So we tried to take some of Ableton’s concept, mix them with our ideas, and aimed to do things better.

-What do you think about Bitwig’s chances to make progress in today’s saturated market of audio sequencers?
-Do you think it will be a challenge to catch people’s interest with it?
+– What do you think about Bitwig’s chances to make progress in today’s saturated DAW market?

-We wouldn’t do it unless we thought there was a chance.
-I’m already surprised about the amount of feedback that we’ve gotten, and how high the interest is.
-Given that this is the very first version of our product, we’ve had to be outspoken and active in our promotions.
-When a popular company like Apple puts out a product, they already have marketing channels and distributions outlets that they’ve built up over the years, so they can work in silence until they’re ready to release their products, and then have the benefit of other parties that will help market it for them.
-We couldn’t do that.
-We have set up all our distribution channels and have them announce our product to their customers.
-If we don’t do things like, people wouldn’t know about us or take us seriously.
+We wouldn’t release it unless we thought there was a chance.
+I’m already surprised about the amount of feedback that we’ve gotten and how high the interest is.
+Given that this is the very first version of our DAW, we’ve had to be outspoken and active in our promotions.
+When a popular company like Apple puts out a product, they already have marketing channels and distributions outlets in place, so they can work in silence until it’s time for a release because other parties will help with marketing – we couldn’t do that.
+We have to set up all our distribution channels and have them announce our product to their customers, otherwise people wouldn’t know about us or take us seriously.
 So I think we have a good chance of success.

-The price of Bitwig Studio has been revealed as $399.
-What made you guys decide to settle on that price point?
+– The price of Bitwig Studio has been revealed as $399.
+What made you guys settle on that price point?

 There’s a lot of factors that go into that.
-We have to pay our staff, as well as our investors.
-We also had to be competitive with the other sequencers on the market.
-Fortunately for me, I’m a technical guy, who doesn’t handle those kinds of calculations for the company.
-That kind of thing is an art in itself.
-But if I were to speak from a user’s perspective, I think that all the features included in Bitwig Studio makes $399 a very fair price.
+We have to pay our staff as well as our investors.
+We also have to be competitive with the other sequencers on the market.
+I’m a technical guy who doesn’t handle those kinds of calculations for the company, but speaking from a user’s perspective, I think all the features included in Bitwig Studio makes $399 a very fair price.

-The only thing that challenged us in setting the price was that Apple are able to sell Logic for $199, since they bought the original Emagic developers in 2002.
-It’s not possible for a company to develop a audio sequencer from scratch, and then sell it at that price.
-Apple are only able to be so competitive because they are mainly a hardware company, and they can incorporate Logic into their hardware sales.
-So if you don’t think about it that way, it might seem weird that Bitwig Studio costs twice as much.
-But like I said, you can’t develop a product like this at a cheap price unless you have big company like Apple that can finance it through other sales.
+The only thing that challenged us in setting the price was that Apple are able to sell Logic for $199 since they bought the original Emagic developers in 2002.
+It’s not possible for a company to develop an audio sequencer from scratch and sell it for $199.
+Apple are only able to do that because they’re mainly a hardware company that can incorporate Logic into their hardware sales.
+So unless you consider things from that perspective, it might seem weird that Bitwig costs twice as much.
+But as I said, you can’t develop a product like this at a cheap price unless you have big company like Apple that can finance it through other sales.

-That’s understandable.
-Rounding up, can you tell us a bit more about what we can expect in the next upgrade to Bitwig Studio, apart from the added modular features?
+– That’s understandable.
+Rounding up, can you tell me what to expect in the next upgrade of Bitwig Studio?
 Will version 2.0 have any interesting features?

 Our network collaboration feature will be very interesting.
-Working with other people over the Internet on the same song is great, but I don’t think i thatt’s the most essential thing when it comes to collaboration.
-Cool music is made in a room with other people.
-You should be able to see someone’s facial expression change as you play new things, or change a part in a song.
+Working with other people over the Internet on the same song is great, but I don’t think it’s the most essential thing when it comes to collaboration.
+Cool music is made in a room with other people, and you should be able to see someone’s expression change as you play new things or change a part in a song.
 The problem is that when people meet up to make music together on different computers, they have to sync them up using MIDI clocks, like in the 80s.
-Then they use mixing desks to connect all of the audio between them.
-It makes no sense at all.
-I think it’s way more practical to use Bitwig Studio to connect all the participating computers, using your home network, and then have one of those computers be connected to your speakers.
-That computer would also have it’s audio engine turned on, which allows it to output sound through the speakers.
-All the other laptops would then turn their audio engines off, since you don’t need audio from more than one computer in the room, and the others can then be used as editing stations for that audio project within Bitwig Studio.
+They then use mixing desks to connect all of the audio between them; it makes no sense at all.
+I think it’s way more practical to connect all the participating computers over your home network and then have one of those computers be connected to your speakers.
+That computer would have its audio engine turned on, allowing it to output sound through the speakers, whilst all other laptops would turn their audio engines off since you don’t need audio from more than one computer in the room.
+The others can then be used as editing stations for that audio project within Bitwig.
 This makes it possible for multiple people to work on the same project simultaneously in the same room.
-Even if you were to work on a project from a different location, such as a different city or country, the same technology is applied.
+Even when working on a project from a different city or country, the same technology is applied.
 In this case, all the involved computers can activate their respective audio engines wherever they are.
 Also, since the transport wouldn’t be synced in this scenario, every one can work separately on the same project.

 People think a lot about these kinds of things, and that’s why we think it has a place in today’s market.